 Make a difference to young people

-Having completed a degree in psychology and with initial plans to be a clinical psychologist, Sarah had never really considered teaching as a career option.
-It was only after becoming a mental health researcher and discovering how much she enjoyed working with young people that she realised she might be even happier in teaching.
+Having completed a degree in psychology, my initial plans were to be a clinical psychologist.
+I had never really considered teaching as a career option.
+It was only after becoming a mental health researcher and discovering how much I enjoyed working with young people that I realised I might be even happier in teaching.

 I loved working with young people and loved building relationships with them.
 There were adolescents that were suffering from quite bad depression and anxiety disorders and I loved helping them.
 I also really enjoyed training people, so I thought if I became a teacher I could get more involved with young people at an earlier age, motivate them and get them more engaged in school.

 When I decided to become a teacher I thought I’d better make sure that it really was what I wanted to do and I thought there’d be no better way than going into some schools.

 After a few weeks observing lessons and speaking to students, I was convinced and decided to teach maths.
 I successfully applied for teacher training, but was advised to first complete a subject knowledge enhancement course (SKE) to make the transition from psychology to maths smoother.

 It was 6 months and online, which was good because it meant I could work at the same time as studying.
 I took part in online lectures and completed practice questions to buff up my knowledge.
 This made me feel better prepared for what lay ahead.

 I recommend getting experience before making any decisions.
 Go and suss it out; go into a school and see what it’s like.
 It’s not for everyone.
 Make sure it’s definitely something you want to commit quite a lot of your time to, before you take the next step going into it.